MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 _2023 update: This feature is no longer in [Origin Trial](https://microsoftedge.github.io/MSEdgeExplainers/origin-trials/) and is available to all users, so the following no longer applies:_ Register your origin for the **Web App Window Controls Overlay** trial at the Origin Trials Developer Console.

 _2024 update:_ Starting with Microsoft Edge 121, in DevTools, you can simulate the Window Controls Overlay feature that Progressive Web Apps (PWAs) have, without having to install the PWA.
-See [Simulate PWA Window Controls Overlay](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).
+See [Display content in a PWA's title bar using Window Controls Overlay](../../devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md).

 #### URL Handlers origin trial